mikecamilleri/tilde/docs/1-core-broker-gateway-interface.md

 {
     "id": "a-unique-id-within-the-device",
     "name": "A Friendly Name",
-    "description": "A friendly decription of what this feature does.", "definition": {
+    "description": "A friendly description of what this feature does.", "definition": {
         "standard": "the-name-of-the-standard-feature-type",
         "unit": "",